pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 Now we will learn how we can get a part from a string.
 We will start with single characters.
-It is done by *subscripting*, which is written similarly as calling a functin but with square brackets.
+It is done by *subscripting*, which is written similarly as calling a function but with square brackets.

 ```python
 fifth_character = 'PyLadies'[5]